OnSebii/Screenshot-Server/README.md

 **RequestURL** is your IP adress or domain name.

 **key** is your private key.
 With this key you can grant access to your screenshot server. **Need to be the same key as in your config.json file**

+After you have created your config file, you can import it into sharex with a double click.

 ### shareXConfig_Localhost.sxcu